TPGDiff: Hierarchical Triple-Prior Guided Diffusion for Image Restoration: Method

 where $\mathbf{z}_s^{(i)}$ and $\mathbf{z}_t^{(i)}$ denote the semantic feature representations of the $i$-th sample produced by the student and teacher encoders, respectively.
 This constraint encourages the student encoder to distill high-level, degradation-invariant content representations, even under severe low-quality conditions.
 Once optimized, the features produced by $E_{sem}$ serve as robust semantic priors, anchoring the subsequent restoration process with consistent content guidance.

-\textbf{Semantic-guided Deep Attention.} Semantic priors are primarily used to constrain the global content consistency of the restored results, they are well suited for the deep modules of the diffusion network, which are intrinsically associated with high-level representations.
+\textbf{Semantic-guided Deep Attention.} Semantic priors primarily constrain the global content consistency of the restored results, making them well suited for the deep modules of the diffusion network, which are intrinsically associated with high-level representations.
 Guided by this principle, we integrate the semantic prior $\mathbf{z}_{s}$ as conditional context $\bar{\mathbf{C}}$, enabling it to interact with intermediate feature maps via cross-attention mechanisms within the deep layers of the UNet.
 Specifically, the intermediate spatial features are denoted as $\bar{\mathbf{X}} \in \mathbb{R}^{L \times D}$, while the projected semantic prior forms a context sequence $\bar{\mathbf{C}} \in \mathbb{R}^{M \times D}$.
 The output of the cross-attention is defined as:

 where $\mathbf{Q} = \bar{\mathbf{X}} W_q$, $\mathbf{K} = \bar{\mathbf{C}} W_k$, and $\mathbf{V} = \bar{\mathbf{C}} W_v$, with $W_q$, $W_k$, and $W_v$ denoting linear projection matrices.
 This design enables each spatial location to adaptively retrieve relevant cues from the global semantic context.
 Consequently, it effectively mitigates semantic drift during the diffusion sampling process, ensuring object integrity and overall content consistency.